 Are you or your child experiencing symptoms of sleep apnea?
 There may be an issue we can address with airway orthodontics.
-Our BC and Alberta orthodontists discuss the basics of both in this post.
+Our BC orthodontists discuss the basics of both in this post.

 What causes sleep apnea?